iamyanbo/UncertaintyPainting/README.md

 ## Analysis

 ### Cyclist Performance
-Our method achieves a remarkable **+16.28%** improvement in Cyclist detection for PointPillars and **+15.66%** for SECOND compared to their respective baselines. **This performance is significantly higher than other methods on the leaderboard**, demonstrating the exceptional value of uncertainty in detecting thin, vulnerable road users.
+The model achieved a Moderate AP of **82.20%** with PointPillars and **81.43%** with SECOND.
+This performance is **very close to the state-of-the-art**, and for the **Hard difficulty**, it effectively surpasses current state-of-the-art methods.
 The entropy channel provides critical cues for cyclists, which are often thin and prone to high uncertainty at the boundaries.

 **Visual Demonstration (Sample 005985):**